Campus Improvement Plan

 Goal 1: STUDENT ACHIEVEMENT.
 Spring Branch Elementary School students will master rigorous academic standards to ensure college and career readiness.

-Performance Objective 1: ACHIEVEMENT: By June 2025, Spring Branch Elementary School will increase student performance on STAAR Redesign Grades 3-5 exams in reading and math by at least 5 percentage points in approaches, 4 percentage points in meets, and 5 percentage points in masters.
+Performance Objective 1: ACHIEVEMENT: By June 2026, Spring Branch Elementary School will increase student performance on STAAR Grades 3-5 exams in reading and math by at least 5 percentage points in approaches, 5 percentage points in meets, and 5 percentage points in masters.

 2023-24: Reading: 71% (approaches), 42% (meets), 15% (masters); Math: 81% (approaches), 54% (meets), 17% (masters)